nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Memory Usage**: The app should not exceed 500MB of memory usage.

-1. **Error Messaging**: Should provide clear error messages that guide the user in correcting invalid inputs.

 1. **Data Persistence**: All client data should be saved and remain intact between application sessions to prevent data loss.

 1. **Reliability**: The application should handle typical user errors gracefully without crashing or requiring a restart.